 - Step 1: The Environmental Compliance Advisory Committee will recommend an audit team to the Vice President of Business and Operations to conduct an audit.
 The Lead Auditor will be responsible for orienting the audit team, for coordinating the audit process and coordinating the preparation of the audit report. - Step 2: The auditors will not work in or oversee the activities they audit, and will be objective and unbiased to ensure objectivity.
 Each auditor will have appropriate audit training, work experience, knowledge and audit skills. - Step 3: The Lead Auditor will ensure that the team is adequately prepared to initiate the audit.
 The EMS Coordinator will provide relevant policies, procedures, standards, regulatory requirements and previous audit reports to the audit team. - Step 4: The Lead Auditor will prepare a written audit plan for the audit.
 The EMS Coordinator will notify the departments to be audited a reasonable time prior to the audit. - Step 5: Personnel in the departments being audited are responsible for any follow-up corrective actions needed as a result of the audit. - Step 6: The audit team will submit the audit report to the Vice President of Business and Operations and the Environmental Compliance Advisory Committee.
 Copies of the audit report will be kept in the EHS Office for at least 3 years after completion of the audit.
 The Environmental Compliance Advisory Committee will annually review the audits to evaluate any trends and to check on any outstanding required corrective actions or needed procedural revisions.

-EMS Form 3.3.2

-Effective Date: December 5, 2012

-Reviewed/ Revised: November 18, 2021
+Audits Page 2 of2 EMS Procedure 3.3.1

-October 23, 2017 October 18, 2016 October 26, 2015 October 20, 2014

-October 17, 2013
+October 23, 2017 October 18, 2016 October 26, 2015 October 20, 2014 October 17, 2013

 Subject: Conducting Audits

 Audit